Jay Cardiello’s exclusive guide to reopen and rebuild fitness businesses during Covid-19

 b) Contactless Payments

 Strictly say no to cash or card because they too can be highly contaminated.
 This way you’re moving with the times and also staying ahead of the curve.
 A research, relevant now more than ever, shows that even money can be a source of communicable disease.

 For example, if a member wants to refill their protein powder from your retail store, opt for virtual payments through Square or Stripe.
 Once you do start accepting walk-in and ‘Pay as you Go’ customers, you can also ask them to pay through online methods.

-Or, if your members book an appointment online, you can simply request a pre-payment at the time of booking via your online scheduling software.
+Or, if your members book an appointment online, you can simply request a pre-payment at the time of booking though your fitness scheduling software.

 3. Equipment management

-It is very important to be smart about managing the equipment and their usage.
-By doing so you are able to restrict the over use of a particular equipment over others.
+It is very important to be smart about managing the equipment and its usage.
+By doing so you are able to restrict the overuse of particular equipment over others.